Geology Determines Destiny

 -----------------------------------

-Another example where Idaho's unique geology and soil types have recently wreaked havoc on us is the collapse of the Teton Dam.
+Another example of where Idaho's unique geology and soil types have recently wreaked havoc on us is the collapse of the Teton Dam.
 The 1976 disaster obliterated the small towns of Wilford and Sugar City and did extensive damage to mid-sized Rexburg.
 Damage was estimated at $2 billion, making it one of the costliest dam failures in U.S. history.

 The dam broke as it was filling up for the first time.
-At that point the reservoir behind the dam was 270 feet deep and almost 17 miles long.
+At that point, the reservoir behind the dam was 270 feet deep and almost 17 miles long.
 The reservoir emptied in about six hours, spilling 80 billion gallons of water throughout eastern Idaho.

 It took about 20 minutes for the water to reach towns.
 Luckily the dam collapsed in the daytime and most people had sufficient notice to climb to higher ground.
 Instead of thousands of deaths, only eleven people perished.